Connected aaroncsmith@clerkwell :~$

 • No cloud sync.
 Saved hosts live on your device.
 Passwords are stored in the iOS Keychain.

-• The only connection the app makes is the SSH session you start, directly to the server you specify.
+• The only connections the app makes are the SSH sessions you start, directly to the servers you specify.
 Session data is not routed through any servers operated by LMM Technologies.

 Questions about data handling?
 Email support@lmmtech.ai.
 This policy may be updated as the app evolves; material changes will be noted here.